How Much Does Title Insurance Cost?

 Negotiate to have the seller cover the title insurance costs

 Who pays for title insurance is 100% negotiable.
 If you’re buying a home, you may be able to get the seller to cover some or all of the title insurance costs.
-In some states, it may even be customary for the sellers to purchase the owner's title insurance policy.
+In some states, it may even be customary for the seller to purchase the owner's title insurance policy.

 Shop around and compare title companies